yeahdongcn/kustohelmize/README.md

     $(KUSTOHELMIZE) --from=config/production.yaml create mychart
 ```

-Then a Helm chart with default configurations will be created for you.
-The directory hierarchy will look like this:
+This will create a Helm chart with default configurations.
+The directory structure will look like this:

 ```
 .